robertpiosik/CodeWebChat/README.md

 </file>
 </files>
 <system>
-Whenever showing a new, updated, renamed or deleted file...
+Whenever showing a new, updated, renamed or deleted file, provide a brief explanation...
 </system>
 Implement a subtract function.
 ```

-Once the response is generated, a built-in parser extracts code blocks with file edits for a one-click, interactive changes integration.
+Once the response is ready, all changes can be integrated in a fully revertible way.

 ## Browser integration